Nou Mestalla

-Nou Mestalla ([ˈnɔw mesˈtaʎa]) is a partially built football stadium in Valencia, Spain, intended as a replacement for Valencia CF's current stadium, Estadio Mestalla.
+Nou Mestalla ([ˈnɔw mesˈtaʎa]) is a partially built football stadium in Valencia, Spain, intended as a replacement for Valencia’s current stadium, the Mestalla.
 The basic concrete structure of the stadium was built between August 2007 and February 2009, but work was then halted for financial reasons.
-The design was revised in 2013 with a reduced capacity.
+Following multiple redesigns, all of which reduced the final capacity, construction work eventually resumed in January 2025.

 The stadium architects are Reid Fenwick Asociados and ArupSport, and the cost is estimated between €250 million and €300 million.
 The design features a futuristic exterior, clad in aluminium and an interior of wood.
 It is being built on the site of a former factory in the neighbourhood of Benicalap.

 History

 The plans for the new stadium were unveiled on 10 November 2006, by former president Juan Soler and the club who unveiled details about the stadium and presented a short film about the stadium at the Museu Príncipe Felipe in Valencia.
-Planned capacity would have been around 80,000.

-The work on Nou Mestalla began in August 2007.
-It was due to be completed in the early summer 2009, in time for the 2009–10 season, but due to financial problems this date was never met.
+The work on the Nou Mestalla began in August 2007, with an intention to complete in early summer 2009, in time for the 2009–10 season.
+Planned capacity was around 80,000.

-On 12 December 2011, the club announced that it had negotiated a deal with Bankia to complete the stadium and transfer the old Mestalla property to the bank, and that it expected to complete the stadium in approximately two years, but this deal later collapsed.